user-synax/Kivo/README.md

 - 🏠 **Discord-style Spaces & Channels** — moderated communities with text/announcement channels, role-based permissions, and realtime updates.
 - 👥 **Full group chats** — private multi-person conversations with admins, member management, and moderation.
 - 🔎 **Space discovery** — browse and join public communities by category or search.
-- ↩️ **Reply & reactions** — quote-reply on any message, emoji reactions (270+), edit, and soft-delete.
+- ↩️ **Reply & reactions** — quote-reply on any message, emoji reactions (270+), `@mentions`, edit, and soft-delete.
-- 🎨 **5 live-switchable themes** with a warm "Nexus" color palette, persisted without a page reload.
+- 🎨 **5 live-switchable themes** with a Framer-style dark palette, persisted without a page reload.
 - 👤 **Rich profiles** — display name, custom status, bio, banner, avatar frames, and uploads hosted on Appwrite Storage.
 - 🤝 **Complete friends system** — send, accept, decline, remove, search, and jump straight into a DM.
-- 📱 **Mobile-first polish** — responsive three-panel layout that works beautifully from phone to XL desktop.
+- 📱 **Mobile-first polish** — responsive three-panel layout with a bottom tab bar for phone navigation that works beautifully from phone to XL desktop.
+- 🗄️ **Offline caching** — conversations, Spaces, friends, and friend requests cached in IndexedDB for instant paint on reload.
 - 🔐 **Security-first** — JWT access tokens + httpOnly sessions, server-side Zod validation, never trust the client.
 - 🧵 **Optimistic UI** — messages appear instantly with sent → delivered → read states and retry on failure.